AlejandraRosa/Project-1/README.md

 ## Project Description/Outline:

-We will analyze Divvy data
+We will analyze 2018 Divvy rider to answer the questions below.

 ## Research Questions: